 - Member, DHSC Moral and Ethical Advisory Group (MEAG)

 Sponsors and collaborators

-Robert Dingwall's previous research has been supported by around £6 million at current values in competitive funding from the Leverhulme and Wellcome Trusts, ESRC, NERC, MRC, EPSRC, BBSRC, EU and various NHS / NIHR programmes.
+Robert Dingwall's previous research has been supported by around £7.1 million at current values in competitive funding from the Leverhulme and Wellcome Trusts, ESRC, NERC, MRC, EPSRC, BBSRC, EU and various NHS / NIHR programmes.
 He has also received commissions from the Royal Pharmaceutical Society and the Food Standards Agency.
 Robert has held visiting positions with the American Bar Foundation in Chicago and McGill University in Montreal.
-Current or recent consultancy clients include the Institution of Occupational Safety and Health (IOSH), BBSRC, ESRC and the RCUK Digital Economy programme, and the European Commission Concerted Action PRO-RES on research integrity.
+Current or recent consultancy clients include the Institution of Occupational Safety and Health (IOSH), BBSRC, ESRC, the RCUK Digital Economy programme, and the European Commission Concerted Action PRO-RES on research integrity.

 - Infectious diseases

 - Organisational aspects of health care